martinthomson/quic-tls/draft-thomson-quic-tls.md

 unauthenticated `ACK` frame can only be used to obtain NACK ranges.
 Timestamps MUST NOT be included in an unprotected ACK frame, since these might be modified by an attacker with the intent of altering congestion control response.
-Information on FEC-revived packets is redundant, since use of FEC in this phase is prohibited.

 `ACK` frames MAY be sent a second time once record protection is enabled.
 Once protected, timestamps can be included.